 The Resident Handbook includes the rules, regulations, and policies for living in the residence halls.
 When students sign their Housing Contract, they are acknowledging they will comply with the policies outlined.
 Students are responsible for familiarizing themselves with the information provided in the Resident Student Handbook.

-Principles of Diversity
+Principles of Inclusion

 Campus Housing promises to:

-- Make every effort to accommodate residents’ practice of religious and cultural activities in the halls
+- make every effort to accommodate residents’ practice of religious and cultural activities in the halls

 The commitment of the University of Illinois to the most fundamental principles of academic freedom, equality of opportunity, and human dignity requires that decisions involving students and employees be based on individual merit and be free from invidious discrimination in all its forms.